CelVoxes/Axon/README.md

-# Node - AI-Powered Biological Analysis Platform
+# Axon - AI-Powered Biological Analysis Platform

 A comprehensive AI-driven system for biological data analysis that combines retrieval-augmented generation (RAG) with intelligent code generation for bioinformatics research.

 ## 🧬 AI-Powered Biological Analysis Agent

-Node provides an **intelligent Electron desktop application** that acts as "Cursor for Bioinformatics" - delivering autonomous biological data analysis through natural language interaction powered by Large Language Models.
+Axon provides an **intelligent Electron desktop application** that acts as "Cursor for Bioinformatics" - delivering autonomous biological data analysis through natural language interaction powered by Large Language Models.

 ### ✨ What Makes This Revolutionary